savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 There are several issues we can find in this implementation:

 - The accessibility-related code is hard to find.
-In bigger and more complex views, it gets scattered and even harder to find it.
+In bigger and more complex views, it gets scattered all over the view's code.
-- The same snippets are repeated everywhere.
+- If same snippets are likely to be repeated everywhere.
 - Yet, consistency across the codebase is not enforced, nor nudged.

 ### Building a custom accessibility architecture

-To address those issues in the [Olvid](https://olvid.io) app, the team worked on helpers that facilitate the work of making components and end-user views accessible.
+To address those issues in the [Olvid](https://olvid.io) iOS app, the team worked on helpers that facilitate the work of making components and end-user views accessible.

 !!!
 Info
     In this section, we will be using for example purposes some code extracts from [the Olvid iOS client](https://github.com/olvid-io/olvid-ios), which is licensed under the [GNU Affero General Public License v3](https://github.com/olvid-io/olvid-ios/blob/main/LICENSE).